Sweet Summer Drinks

 Food Fitness to Nourish Your Body

 There are two key ingredients to summer drinks: Ice and sugar syrup.
-Undoubtedly, you can handle the ice part.
+Undoubtedly, you can handle the ice part, but we do have some helpful ice cube tips at the end of this article.

 Sugar syrup, however, is a basic preparation that has not made it into the repertoires of most home cooks, though in the past it was a staple.
 Made in ten minutes or less and with nearly infinite keeping powers, along with the ability to effortlessly sweeten the frostiest of cold drinks, sugar syrup is invaluable.
 It makes lemonade the work of a moment: Simply squeeze the juice of a couple of lemons into a glass, fill it with ice and water, stir in sugar syrup and you're done -- no vigorous stirring or shaking, no granules sitting at the bottom of the glass, no slightly sour sips followed by too-sweet ones.